Jay-Patel-9/Linux/PAM/pam-authentication.md

 #### Handling exception with pam.d/others
 ##### What happens when PAM doesn't find the config file for the application in /etc/pam.d/?
-All the files in /etc/pam.d/ contains the configurations for specific application or service, The exception(when PAM didn't file config for application) is handled by /etc/pam.d/other.
+All the files in /etc/pam.d/ contains the configurations for specific application or service.
+The exception(when PAM didn't file config for application) is handled by /etc/pam.d/other.
 This file contains the configuration for any services which don't have their own configuration file.
 For instance: if the service abc attempted authentication, PAM will look for /etc/pam.d/abc file. failure to find that config the authentication for service abc will be determined by /etc/pam.d/others file.

 /etc/pam.d/others have two secure configurations one is paranoid and another is quite gentle.